Somewhere is very proud to be supporting and mentoring Lavender Menace on its journey as a new Community Interest

 LGBT+ stories are part of all of us, and they connect all of us.
 Our community, as disparate as it is, shares so many common experiences, and the need to find ourselves in the pages of LGBT+ books, and the desire to connect as a rainbow family of stories is as vital now as it ever was.

 We are beyond delighted to be involved with the Menace's return and to see where this journey takes us.
-It's the first chapter of a rainbow renaissance and we cannot wait to see what happens next.
+It's the newest chapter of a rainbow renaissance and we cannot wait to see what happens next.

 Copyright © 2023 Somewhere EDI Community Interest Company (Reg CIC SC596856).
 All Rights Reserved.